weiks/poq-docs/docs/oauth-api.md

 - ⚠️ Important notes: ⚠️

-  - Currently you cannot make a transfer between your app and your developper account.
+  - Currently you cannot make a transfer between your app and your developer account.
 To test your app, you need to create a secondary test account on https://www.poq.gg/.
   - Before your app can take Quarters from users, it will need to be vetted by our staff.
 To request verification, you can reach out on: